 “Service User and Carer involvement is absolutely key to the success of this programme,” said Sally.

 “We need their voices to be at the heart of everything we do within ELFT.
 ‘Nothing about us without us’ is my key saying.”

 She added: “It is their service, so we need to know what they want from it, and what better way to find this than to involve the service users and carers from the very beginning and fully involve them, at all levels of meetings and decision making.”

 Sally, who lives near Bedford, will ensure service users and carers are represented and provided with opportunities to give meaningful input to the programme.

 The changes within community mental health care will see it become more holistic, with care built around the needs of the individual.
-It will not just look at a set of psychiatric symptoms but will look at the whole person’s life from every angle, community, hobbies, and their wishes to family – everything around them that can affect their mental health.
+It will not just look at a set of psychiatric symptoms but will look at the whole person’s life from every angle, from community, hobbies, and wishes to family – everything around them that can affect their mental health.

 It will connect health and social care services, improving communication and avoiding the need for people to ‘re-tell’ their story to different professionals, and build links within the voluntary sector so people can improve their wellbeing through social activity groups and activities.